Apostolos-Eleftheriou/etch-a-sketch/README.md

 # etch-a-sketch
-In this project, i’ll be creating a pretty neat toy for my portfolio to flex demonstrate my DOM manipulation skills.
+In this project, i’ll be creating a pretty neat toy for my portfolio to demonstrate my DOM manipulation skills.